isomerpages/seab-corp/pages/Access Arrangements.md

 <p>Hence, AA must not provide candidates with an advantage over the others
 and compromise the assessment objectives.</p>
 <p></p>
-<p>When determining the appropriate Access Arrangements (AA) for a candidate,
+<p>When determining the appropriate AA for a candidate, the primary consideration
-the primary consideration is how the student typically learns and functions in the classroom, based on the school’s observations.
+is how the student typically learns and functions in the classroom, based on the school’s observations.
 While the candidate's specific learning needs, physical needs, or medical conditions are important factors, the AA provided would align with the candidate’s usual way of learning.
 Additional inputs, such as recommendations from doctors and medical professionals will be taken into consideration during the review.
 This approach ensures that the AA provided is both appropriate for the candidate and fair to all candidates.</p>
 </div>
 </details>
 <details class="isomer-details">